 - (e)Ageing and Gerontechnology discusses systems and tools helping to maintain autonomy and independence when ageing.
 How such systems can be designed for persons who are not familiar with technologies is part of this topic, too.

 - Ambient and Assisted Living (AAL), Internet of Things and Sensor Technology outlines the potential, accessibility and usability of e.g. embedded systems, smart homes, mobile computing for people with disabilities and older adults.

 - Assessment and Profiling calls for research on methodologies, concepts and techniques for evaluating capabilities and needs of individuals and how to translate them into computable requirements and profiles.
 This should allow better matching of persons and technology.

 - Assistive Technology (AT) focuses on innovation and advancing the quality and availability of assistive devices aiming at overcoming or compensating functional limitations and its impact.
 This includes contributions of mainstream technology showing potential for supporting people with disabilities, special Rehabilitation Technology and Biomedical Engineering.

 - Augmented and Alternative Communication (AAC) intends to progress methods and tools for people with problems in spoken and written communication.

 - Cloud Computing will analyse the potential of shared and configurable Internet based resources for enhanced AT and services as well as the challenges for eAccessibility.

-- Design for All (D4All) highlights the proactive application of principles, methods and tools to meet the requirements of a broad diversity of users including those with disabilities in fields like e.g. architecture, traffic, housing, public buildings, work place, information, education.
+- Design for All (D4All) and Universal Design highlight the proactive application of principles, methods and tools to meet the requirements of a broad diversity of users including those with disabilities in fields like e.g. architecture, traffic, housing, public buildings, work place, information, education.